Jaspersoft/js-visualize-components-samples/pages/tools/loading-vizjs.md

 ```

-In this sample, we eventually set vContainer which has one property, `v`, containing what is called the **V Object**, which can be used across several of the visualize components.
+In this sample, we eventually set vContainer which has one property, `v`, containing what is called the **V Object**, which can be used across several of the Visualize.js components.